 Make sure to knit up a swatch though so you will know exactly how it will look in your next project.
 It does spread out.

-Even though the diagonal rib stitch is quite simple to knit, please be careful and go slowly.
-While it is a simple ribbing stitch pattern each row changes ever so slightly in order to create the diagonal lines in the pattern.
+Note: Even though the diagonal rib is made with knit and purl stitches only, please be careful and go slowly.
+Each row changes ever so slightly in order to create the diagonal lines in the pattern.

 Multiple of 4 stitches

-Row 1 and 2 (right side and wrong side respetively): *Knit 2, Purl 2; repeat from * to end of row.
+Row 1 and 2 (right side and wrong side respectively): *Knit 2, Purl 2; repeat from * to end of row.

 Row 3: Knit 1, *purl 2, knit 2; repeat from * until 3 stitches are left, P2, k1